Practice Owner and Principal Therapist

-Clinical Degree: U. of Maryland, Couple and Family Therapy
+Clinical Degree: University of Maryland, Couple and Family Therapy

 Prepare/Enrich Certified: Yes

 Available: Lindsey sees clients in both the Bethesda, MD and Sterling, VA offices, as well as virtually for those located in Maryland or Virginia.

 Fees: $220/50-min. session; $330/90-min session.
 Prepare/Enrich Package: $1400